tomsouza4/QueryDataFromSalesforceUsingJSForce/README.md

 ## Introduction
 This project demonstrates Salesforce data interaction using Node.js and [jsforce](https://jsforce.github.io/).
+This is a POC designed to understand how A React App using Node can fetch data from a Salesforce org levaraging jsforce lib that communicates through APIs to Salesforce

 ### Requirements
 Ensure you have the following libraries installed: